+Challenges

-Challenges Opportunities Lack of clarity and duplication of the roles and responsibilities of District and County Councils.
-Enhanced clarity of role and local representation through establishing a single-tier structure.
-Complex, diverse and competing needs across the large geographic area A stronger national voice for residents through an effective relationship of North Yorkshire. between local government and Mayoral arrangements.
-Role of the Combined Authority Mayor could add to the complexity and Simpler relationships and more effective partnerships, better reflecting lead to confusion and disenfranchisement. economic and community geographies.
-Potential 'democratic deficit' through reducing the volume of councillors, Accountability closer to citizens with potential for greater devolution to giving responsibilities for larger geographic and population areas. some town and parish councils.
-Alignment and establishment of local area structures.
+- Lack of clarity and duplication of the roles and responsibilities of District and County Councils. - Complex, diverse and competing needs across the large geographic area of North Yorkshire. - Role of the Combined Authority Mayor could add to the complexity and lead to confusion and disenfranchisement. - Potential 'democratic deficit' through reducing the volume of councillors, giving responsibilities for larger geographic and population areas.